ypenina/Cashier-Project/README.md

 # CONCLUSION

-### I believe this python program will worked as intended and with comments and suggestion it will improve far better
+I believe this python program will worked as intended and with comments and suggestion it will improve far better.